0PandaDEV/to-streamshare-raycast/README.md

 ## Usage

-To use this extension simply select a file in the Finder or on your desktop, open Raycast and execute "Upload file".
+To use this extension simply select a file in the Finder or on your desktop, open Raycast and execute "To Streamshare".
 The process will run in the background, prompt you when it's finished, and automatically copy the link to your clipboard.